 Capital assets are capitalized at cost and updated for additions and retirements during the year.
-Donated capital assets are recorded at their acquisition values as of the dates received.
+Donated capital assets are recorded at their fair acquisition values as of the dates received.
 All items with a useful life of one year or greater and a value of \$2,500 or more are capitalized.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend an asset's life are not capitalized.

-All capital assets are depreciated except for land and construction in progress.
-Depreciation of buildings, building improvements, technology and software, and furniture and equipment is computed using the straight line method over their estimated useful lives.
+All capital assets are depreciated except for land.
+Depreciation of building and building improvements, technology and software, furniture and equipment is computed using the straight line method over their estimated useful lives.
 Improvements to capital assets are depreciated over the remaining useful lives of the related capital assets or less.
 Estimated useful lives are as follows:

 Capital Asset Classification Years

 Building 40

 Building Improvements 10 to 40

-Technology & Software 3 to 5
+Technology and Software 3 to 5

 Furniture and Equipment 10